jacob-zietek/jacob-zietek.github.io/_posts/2022-06-14-how-i-cracked-the-coding-interview.md

 There will also likely be non-technical/behavioral questions.
 The best guide I've seen to answering these have been in the book [Cracking the Coding Interview](https://github.com/Avinash987/Coding/blob/master/Cracking-the-Coding-Interview-6th-Edition-189-Programming-Questions-and-Solutions.pdf).
 In my experience, though, the best way to prepare for this is through experience.
 You're not just a code monkey :monkey_face: You'll need to be able to fluently talk about your past experiences in classes, personal projects, and internships.
 Software Engineering and related fields are social jobs.
 Explaining your code precisely and in high level terms is a necessary skill you'll need to develop.

 The path to conquering technical interviews is long, frustrating, and tedious.
 However you may feel about them, technical interviews are here to stay.
-There are two options: adapt or die.
+There are two options: **adapt or die**

 Secure your future, start leetcoding.
 Best of luck and add me on LinkedIn :^)